+idling

-idling The status of a pair of virtual disks (VDisks) that have a defined copy relationship for which no copy activity has yet been started.
+- The status of a pair of virtual disks (VDisks) that have a defined copy relationship for which no copy activity has yet been started. - In a Global Mirror relationship, that state that indicates that the master virtual disks (VDisks) and auxiliary VDisks are operating in the primary role.
+Consequently, both VDisks are accessible for write I/O operations.